Vanilagy/webm-muxer/README.md

     // muxed file is written directly to disk, allowing for files way
     // larger than what would fit in RAM.
     target: 'buffer' | FileSystemWritableFileStream,
-    video?: {
+    type?: 'webm' | 'matroska', // Optional - see Details for more video?: {
         codec: string,
         width: number,